 “Well, all right then.
 Southern Delaware it is.”

 “No no – ‘lower.’
 It’s gotta be ‘lower.'”
-So we’re clear: at this moment, my friend and I were explaining to Bob Newhart
+So we’re clear: at this moment, my friend and I were explaining to Bob Newhart how to deliver his joke.

 “Ah.
 Well, thank you, gentlemen.
 If the joke bombs, I’ll know who to blame.
 What are your names?”